John Parris

 senior researcher and designer

 Earlier in his career at CCT, John developed the IBM Kidsmart Early Learning Multimedia Guide.
-Translated into 10 languages, and in use around the world, the Guide provides teachers and parents with information and ideas for supporting early childhood development and learning by using technology at school and at home.
+Translated into 10 languages, and released around the world, the Guide provided teachers and parents with information and ideas for supporting early childhood development and learning by using technology at school and at home.
 Over the years, John also has worked on a wide variety of initiatives that have advanced the goals of leading cultural institutions, such as the Whitney Museum of American Art, the Smithsonian Institution, the American Museum of Natural History, the Library of Congress, Carnegie Hall, and the New York Philharmonic.

-Prior to joining EDC, Parris worked at the Children’s Television Workshop (now Sesame Workshop) and at Bank Street College of Education, designing educational software and serving as a technical adviser to projects integrating new technologies into formal and informal educational settings.
+Prior to joining EDC, John worked at the Children’s Television Workshop (now Sesame Workshop) and at Bank Street College of Education, designing educational software and serving as a technical adviser to projects integrating new technologies into formal and informal educational settings.

 JOHN'S PROJECTS